Expand All | Collapse All

 As of January 2017, Mr. Hill reported no external relationships.

 Charles M. Kilo, MD, MPH

-Dr. Kilo is the Chief Medical Officer at the Oregon Health & Science University (OHSU).
-He is a board certified general internist with a background in quality management and performance improvement.
-Prior to joining OHSU, he started and ran GreenField Health, an innovative primary care group in Portland, Oregon.
+Dr. Kilo is the Chief Executive Officer of GreenField Health, an innovative primary care and consulting group in Portland, Oregon.
+He is the former Chief Medical Officer at the Oregon Health & Science University (OHSU).
+He is a board certified general internist with a background in performance improvement, patient safety and information technology.
+He started GreenField Health prior to joining OHSU where he served for seven years leading the organization into Lean before rejoining his team at GreenField to pursue more entrepreneurial activities and business development.
 He served as a Vice President of the Institute for Healthcare Improvement from 1995 to 2000.

-He is a member of the American Board of Internal Medicine's Internal Medicine Board.
-Dr. Kilo has consulted with medical groups and health systems on topics such as health care quality and safety, health system design, health care information technology, and medical practice performance improvement.
-He works regularly with the American Academy of Family Physicians and others on issues of health care performance improvement and health system reform.
+He is a member of the American Board of Internal Medicine’s Internal Medicine Board.
+Dr. Kilo has consulted with medical groups and health systems on topics such as performance excellence, quality and safety, health system design, information technology, and health system reform.
 In 2005, along with Dr. Mark Leavitt, he wrote and edited the book, “Medical Practice Redesign with Information Technology.”